-Sandhill Counseling and Consultation is pleased to offer telehealth services for situations that may prevent an in-person therapy session.
-Circumstances that may lead to engaging in telehealth services includeillness or health-related barriers, inclement weather, and geographic distance due to travel.
+Sandhill Counseling and Consultation is pleased to offer telehealth services for situations that may prevent an in-person therapy session related to the COVID-19 pandemic.
+Circumstances that may lead to engaging in telehealth services includeCOVID-19 symptoms, exposure or other health risks associated with the pandemic.

 WHAT IS TELEHEALTH?

 Telehealth is the use of telecommunications technology, such as computers and mobile devices, that allows our clinicians to provide professional counseling and consulting services remotely.
 The goal of telehealth is to make these services more readily available for those who are unable to attend an in-therapy session.
 This service provides a convenient and effective way to stay engaged in treatment, leading to symptom relief and successful outcomes.

 Talk about the possibility of telehealth services with your mental health provider and to schedule an on-line session.
 No software needs to be downloaded and there is no registration needed.
 We care about patient privacy and confidentiality and therefore have chosen a platform called Doxy.me to connect clients and clinicians using video-conferencing on-line.
 This system is HIPAA compliant and secure (encrypted).

 Chances are you already have all the equipment you need to engage in a telehealth visit.
 HERE ARE THE BASICS NEEDED: